vatesfr/xen-orchestra/docs/xoa.md

 ### The quickest way

 The **fastest and most secure way** to install Xen Orchestra is to use our web deploy page.
-Go on https://xen-orchestra.com/#!/xoa and follow instructions.
+Go to https://xen-orchestra.com/#!/xoa and follow the instructions.

-> **Note:** no data will be sent to our servers, it's running only between your browser and your host!
+> **Note:** no data will be sent to our servers, the deployment only runs between your browser and your host!

 ![](./assets/deploy_form.png)